thomas-melville/myNotes/General/Career_Development/kubernetes/volumes.md

 RWO & ROX can be combined on the PV!

+not all storage types support all modes.
+As a rule block storage does not support RWX, but file storage does

 When a volume is requested, kubelet:
 * map the raw devices
 * determine and make the mount point for the container
 * create symbolic link on host node FS to associate storage to the container
-* If a particular StorageClass is requested: the API Server makes a request for the storage to the StorageClass plugin The specifics depend on the plugin used.
+* If a particular StorageClass is requested: the API Server makes a request for the storage to the StorageClass plugin The specifics depend on the plugin used. each database veondor must provide their own plugin

 If no StorageClass is requested then access mode & size are the only consumed parameters.
 The volume could come from any of the storage types available